flora515/sarcasm-project-report/README.md

 - explain choice of parameters
 - measures to ensure validity of the model

+As a benchmark for our fine-tuned model's performance, we used the evaluation metrics of a linear regression model that was trained on the same data.
+This model was trained within the [Open Machine Learning Course] (https://mlcourse.ai/book/index.html) by Yury Kashnitsky and can be found in [this Kaggle notebook](https://www.kaggle.com/code/kashnitsky/a4-demo-sarcasm-detection-with-logit).

 #### Preprocessing for Sarcasm Detection

 To prepare the Webis-TLDR-17 dataset for detecting sarcasm, we transformed it into a Pandas DataFrame and selected three subreddits out of the top 20 subreddits containing the most comments.
 To be able to analyze sarcasm in diverse contexts and styles, we chose one subreddit from each category: